mucholian/Air-Traffic/README.md

 - I have used EIA weekly data for most recent balances.
 - Supply: I will use 3rd party forecasts for this project.
 Refining runs are a function of margins and can be modelled with good accuracy based on forward cracks.
 - Demand: I am using my model for daily demand forecast.
 - Import/Exports: PADDs 1 and 5 rely heavily on imports.
 This can genrally be modelled on arbs based on shipping rates and price diffs with Europe and Asia.
+(This critical data is missing from this model. subscription based data are available)

 ![U.S. PADD Regions](https://www.eia.gov/petroleum/gasdiesel/images/paddmap-gas-m2.png)